 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-Liquidity risk mainly relates to other payable, loans due to related parties and amounts due to related parties.
+Liquidity risk mainly relates to accounts payable and accrued expenses, loans due to related parties and amounts due to related parties.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.